plus3it/watchmaker/CONTRIBUTING.md

 4. Now you can make your changes locally.

-5. When you're done making changes, run the linter, the tests, the doc builder, and a spell checker using [tox][2]:
+5. When you're done making changes, use [tox][2] to run the linter, the tests, and the doc builder:

     ```shell
     tox